 Santa Marian Kamalen Day

-Guam is a U.S island territory that’s located in the Western Pacific in what is known as Micronesia.
-It’s a country that’s home to approximately 168,000+ people and covers an area of approximately 212 square miles.
-In this nation, December 8th is celebrated every year as Santa Marian Kamalen Day.
+Guam is a U.S. island territory located in the Western Pacific in what is known as Micronesia.
+It is home to approximately 168,000+ people and covers an area of approximately 212 square miles.
+In this territory, December 8th is celebrated every year as Santa Marian Kamalen Day.

 This public holiday commemorates the Feast of the Immaculate Conception on this date.
-This holiday is considered to be one of the more important holidays that are associated with the Virgin Mary.
-It’s on this day that the Roman Catholic Church believes that Mary was conceived and was subsequently born without original sin.
+This holiday is considered one of the more important holidays associated with the Virgin Mary.
+It is on this day that the Roman Catholic Church believes that Mary was conceived and was subsequently born without original sin.

 The History Of Santa Marian Kamalen Day In Guam

 Our Lady of Camarin, also known as Santa Marian Kamalen, is the Patroness of the Marianas.
-She is associated with a 300-year old statue of the Virgin Mary that is venerated by Roman Catholics that live in this country.
+She is associated with a 300-year-old statue of the Virgin Mary that is venerated by Roman Catholics living in this territory.

 This holiday falls on December 8th, which is the date of the Feast of the Immaculate Conception.
 The statue is believed to have arrived on a shipwrecked Spanish galleon in June of 1690 on Cocos Island.
-It’s there that it was found by a fisherman.
+There, it was found by a fisherman.

 Observing Santa Marian Kamalen Day In Guam

-This holiday is observed with religious services and with a parade that features the statue of Santa Marian Kamalen being paraded around the streets of Hagåtña.
-People also use the holiday to spend time with friends and family members enjoying a holiday feast.
+This holiday is observed with religious services and a parade that features the statue of Santa Marian Kamalen being paraded around the streets of Hagåtña.
+People also use the holiday to spend time with friends and family members, enjoying a holiday feast.